awsandy/cloud9-tunnel-desktop/README.md

 -----

-### 3. Tunnel to your desktop securely using SSM
+### 3. Tunnel to your desktop from your local machine securely using SSM

+Login to AWS using the AWS cli from your local machine

-Use the helper script (for MACOS) to start the tunnel, use either the instance id:
+Then use the helper script (for MACOS) to start the tunnel, use either the instance id:

 ```bash
 ./tunnel-ssm.sh i-xxxxxxxxxxxxx